fburic/pandance/doc/source/usage/getting_started.rst

     |                 |    |                                                     |
     +-----------------+----+-----------------------------------------------------+

-A :math:`\theta`-join can be written with a user-specified match relation :python:`lambda kw, phrase: kw in phrase` like so::
+A :math:`\theta`-join can be written with a user-specified match condition :python:`lambda kw, phrase: kw in phrase` like so::

     dance.theta_join(
         keywords, phrases,
         left_on='keyword', right_on='phrase',
-        relation=lambda kw, phrase: kw in phrase
+        condition=lambda kw, phrase: kw in phrase
     )

 Which results in: